polterguy/magic-menu/README.md

 Notice, it is probably most adequately used in combination with [Hypereval](https://github.com/polterguy/hypereval), since this allows you to create reusable snippets, making your actual menu snippets smaller, and DRY'er.

+## The tree structure

+Magic menu's items, are actually a tree structure, such that once you've evaluated one menu item, you can choose to change the scope of your available menu items in the next round.
+This allows you to create menu hierarchies which are nested, and dependent upon some choice performed in a previous action.
+An example could be e.g.

+* Create a new page
+* Add a widget to my page
+* Make my widget green
+* Etc ...

+Then the two latter menu items in the above example, would only be possible to select, if you had previously selected the _"Create a new page"_ item first.
+This allows you to purely logically, have _"discussions"_ with your application, and creating wizard steps in execution, where the evaluation of some step, is dependent upon the results of the evaluation of a previous step.
+The Magic menu is in such a regard, in fact a tree structure, the same way an execution tree is.
+Hence, in such a regard, it provides a _"bridge"_ between natural spoken language, and Hyperlambda.